 The silver deposits of Chile were accidentally discovered by Juan Godoy in 1832.
 The silver species Godoy actually found was chlorargyrite, a silver chloride that is easily scratched with a fingernail and is usually a dull, waxy material.
 The chlorargyrite led him to the Chanarcillo silver veins and silver mining boom in the area from the 1830s to about 1890.

 During the more productive years in Chanarcillo, miners had breached the supergene environment where proustite most often forms in quantity.
 The high heat and pressures of the supergene zone facilitate proustite formation.

 Specimens of proustite from Chile can be seen today in most museums as well as in private collections.
 I can recall visiting the Peabody Museum of Harvard in the 1980s and enjoying the lovely suite of proustite specimens well-protected in a wooden lidded box.
 You had to lift the lid to view the proustites.
 Today we now know such protection only delays but does not stop the slow darkening of proustite.

 Though proustite specimens are rarely available today, collectors keep searching.
-To know better what you are looking for, I suggest you check the Terry Wallace internet article “Wandering in the Mountains” under “Chanarcillo, Chile.”
+To know better what you are looking for, I suggest you check the Terry Wallace article “Seeing Red: The Addictive Allure of Proustite.”

 This story about what is proustite appeared in Rock & Gem magazine.
 Click here to subscribe.
 Story by Bob Jones.